 Most woodworkers start their templates with patterns draw and measured on a piece of paper or cardboard.
 Much like a welder would do for shaping a piece of metal to weld a woodworker does the same.
 Perfecting the original template design is crucial.

 Creating arches or curves or intricate shapes will also help determine the material you use for your wood sign template.
 Some materials will not work with fine details or small curves and corners.
-Templates are meant for the outside shape and you want to have a material which will last to being used again and again and withstand the constant use.
+Templates are meant for the outside shape and you want to have a material that will last to being used again and again and withstand constant use.

 What material you use may be decided by how many of the templates or patterns for wood signs you make create.
-Or it also may be determined by the availability of material in your area.
+Or it also may be determined by the availability of the material in your area.
 Examples of the materials used are below.

 |MDF||Good for low volume/Will collect moisture over time|